-We've made a 2013 calendar in a narrow strip for the top of your computer monitor.
+I've made a 2018 calendar in a narrow strip for the top of your computer monitor.
 Very handy!
 Just download the PDF file, print it, and tape it to your monitor.
 Some printing tips:

 Merge the tracks from a multiple CD set into a single sequence